-What Does Your Email Address Say About You?
+What Impression Does Your Email Address Give?

 We all know how important first impressions are.
-Today, your e-mail address may be the first thing anyone knows about you.
+Today, your email address may be the first thing anyone knows about you.
 And what it tells them may surprise you.

-Most people recognize that having a return e-mail address of firstname.lastname@example.org isn’t as professional as firstname.lastname@example.org.
-But there are many other ways to have an e-mail give a less than professional impression of you.
+Most people recognize that having a return email address of email@example.com isn’t as professional as firstname.lastname@example.org.
+But there are many other ways to have an email give a less than professional impression of you.

-Your web host can provide an e-mail alias that forwards your e-mails to your Hotmail or Gmail account.
-All of your customers still know you as a email@example.com without knowing that your e-mail is really being forwarded to firstname.lastname@example.org.
+Your web host can provide an email alias that forwards your emails to your Hotmail or Gmail account.
+All of your customers still know you as a email@example.com without knowing that your email is really being forwarded to firstname.lastname@example.org.
 Such email aliases are usually offered as a free service by the people who host your website.

 Perhaps the most egregious email address to use is an AOL email address.
 Fair or not, many people view AOL users as clueless novices who don’t know any better.
 In many cases that’s far from the truth, but you don’t want to be painted with that brush.

 Want more?
 We go into greater detail about this here.